pogsn3t/AutoIt-Guild-Wars-2-Farm-Bot-by-POGSNET/README.md

    * **Click 3:** The red Out-of-Range line under Skill 1 (or press F2 to skip).
    * **Click 4:** The center of your Skill 2 icon while it is off cooldown.

+-- Known Issues
+*   1. May not kill totally the target
+*   2. May not be able to attack (some screen sizes not supported)

+### Support the Project
+If you find this project helpful, consider dropping a tip!
+Your donations keep the caffeine flowing and help me push out new updates.
+Thank you for your support!

+SOL: HeS2sPAha8xMJ7iyPYoeftm322VFZWQtFevG4zoKugDN

+You may contact me at pogsnet@gmail.com

 ## ⚠️ Disclaimer
 *This script interacts with the game client via simulated keystrokes and pixel reading.
 Use at your own risk.
 Automated gameplay may violate the Terms of Service for Guild Wars 2 and can result in account suspension.*